 The Educational Opportunity Program (EOP) makes available academic and personal counseling to students.
 The program provides an intensive and comprehensive tutorial program utilizing peer and professional tutors.
-The above services are in addition to services available through the College Counseling Center, the ASAP Program and other offices.
+The above services are in addition to services available through the Counseling Center, The Learning Center and other offices.